BenLand100/benland/content/post/2024-09-28 Deep-sky images from the last several months.md

 This is one of the earliest images I took, and also includes NGC 1977 the Running Man nebula off to the left.
 The Orion nebula is a star-forming region visible to the naked eye as the "sword stars" in the Orion constellation, below the belt.
 Despite being an early image, there's a lot of clear detail and low noise because this nebula is _very bright_ from all the reflected starlight and hot glowing gas.
 The nebula is around 1300 light years away, within our own galaxy.
 It's about 24 light years across spanning about 1 degree, or about two full moons, in the sky.

 ### What am I seeing?
-{{<figure src="/images/astro/orion_gas.jpg" class="leftsmall" caption="The colors here are all due to hot glowing gas (hydrogen -- red, oxygen -- blue), with density and temperature distributions viewed from a distance giving texture.
+{{<figure src="/images/astro/orion_gas.jpg" class="left" caption="The colors here are all due to hot glowing gas (hydrogen -- red, oxygen -- blue), with density and temperature distributions viewed from a distance giving texture.
 Reflected starlight accounts for the remaining light (blues/grays).
 The dots are foreground and background stars.">}}
 The diffuse light you see is a combination of reflected starlight off gas and dust (white/gray/blues), glowing hot oxygen gas (more saturated blues), and glowing hot hydrogen gas (reds).
 The texture to the diffuse light is due to how the nebula material is distributed, which is mostly driven by solar winds of nearby stars, differences in density, and [light pressure](https://en.wikipedia.org/wiki/Radiation_pressure) from nearby stars.
 Most other colors have similar hot-chemical origins.